Class of 2025: Muhammed Camara conducts breakthrough research on mosquito-borne viruses

 Camara’s work with Eastwood has led to the detection of three arboviruses for the first time in The Gambia.
 Because these diseases weren’t previously known to be in the country, people weren’t being tested for them.
 He had found his mystery illness.

-“When our team detected Bunyamwera virus, Ngari virus, and Sindbis virus circulating in mosquitoes, something never documented in my country, I thought about the communities I grew up around, the people I care about, and how this research could one day help protect them,” he said.
+“When our team detected these arboviruses circulating in mosquitoes, something never documented in my country, I thought about the communities I grew up around, the people I care about, and how this research could give a better understanding of pathogens that might be making them sick."

-By the time he was writing his master’s thesis on mosquito species diversity and arbovirus prevalence across The Gambia, he had processed over 40,000 mosquito specimens and identified 52 mosquito species from 12 genera across the country's diverse habitats.
+Over the course of his thesis work on mosquito species diversity and arbovirus prevalence across The Gambia, he processed over 40,000 mosquito specimens and identified 52 mosquito species from 12 genera.

 Supported and inspired at Virginia Tech